DISMGryphons/YCEP-MiniComp/challenges/windows/GreatWall/README.md

 ## Question Text

-The Great Wall, a formidable barrier stands between communication channels.
+The Great Wall, a formidable barrier that stands between communication channels.
 I would need your help to allow me to get my messages across to remote ports starting from 5056 to 5060.
 I also need local ports starting from 8000 to 8005 open.
-Finally, I would need ports 5050 to 5055 blocked.
 Can you help me accomplish all this?

 ## Setup Guide
 ### Client